mattva01/schooltool/src/schooltool/relationship/README.txt

     >>> fluffy.friends.add(kermit,
-    ...         'fluffy just met kermit, but fluffy is very friendly') Relationship Friendship added between fluffy (Friend) and kermit (Friend)
+    ...         'fluffy just met kermit, but fluffy is very friendly') Relationship Friendship added between fluffy (Friend) and kermit (Friend) (BTW, fluffy just met kermit, but fluffy is very friendly)

     >>> for friend, extra_info in fluffy.friends:
     ...     print '%s: %s' % (friend, extra_info)
     kermit: fluffy just met kermit, but fluffy is very friendly

+As you see, the extra info is accessible to all event handlers

+    >>> fluffy.friends.remove(kermit)
+    Relationship Friendship between fluffy (Friend) and kermit (Friend) removed (BTW, fluffy just met kermit, but fluffy is very friendly)

 Caveats